Levees Not War

 [ cross-posted at Daily Kos ]

-Not Good, But Could Have Been Worse
+Not Good (at All), But Could Have Been Worse

 A party that governs well but communicates poorly was set back by a party that obstructs well but is more interested in holding power than in governing.